aaronmicalbeck/project-one/README.md

 ## Don't be lost in a sea of sound.
 We'll get you rocking out no matter where you are!

 ### Description:
-The Rhythm Radar app is a new way of searching for concert venues in your area.
-By simply typing in your city, we are able to generate what shows are happening in your area.
+The Rhythm Radar app is a new way of searching for local venues in the area.
+By simply typing in your city, we are able to generate venues in the area as well as how far away they are in feet from the center of the city.
+Not only do we generate the addresses, distances, and names of the venues; but we also make it super convenient for by displaying it all on our app using Google maps.
+We do all the hard work!
+All you have to do is show up to the show!
-Not only do we inform our users what shows are around for a weekend of fun, but we also display the location of the venue for your personal convenience!
-Now you no longer have to separately search for a show and later lookup the venue.
-We do all the work for you!

 ### Usage:
-Let's say that you are visiting a friend or family member in a different city.
-Both of you are wondering what to do for the duration of time you will be visiting.
-You then realize you have not attended a conert in such a long time!
-What a perfect thing to do on vacation.
-With the Rhythm Radar, you type in your location and within seconds you will find that concert you want attend as well as a great map that specifics how to get there using google maps.
-What a convenient way to search for your next concert!
+Let's say you are planning a vacation with friends and decide you want to attend a show while on vacation.
+But wait, you are unfamiliar with the different venues in that area!
+With the Rhythm Radar, you are able to see all nearby venues and later find out what shows are happening at those venues.
+You will no longer get lost trying to guess where these venues are or how far away they are from the center of the city.

 ### Authors and Acknowledgements: